 Before applying for authorisation

-Before you apply for an authorisation, you should check carefully what the conditions are and how the application process works.
-This way you prevent applying for an authorisation you do not need.
 Maybe you can also apply for authorisation through a once only simplified procedure when declaring an import.
+Then you do not apply for a separate permit but you file a declaration for the placement of goods.
 An external adviser or a customs broker can help you with this.
 Is it your first time applying for an authorisation?
 Contact Dutch Customs.

-Temporary import of goods
+Authorisation for temporary import of goods

 Do you want to temporarily import goods from outside the EU?
 For instance, for an exhibition or for sports purposes?
 Then you can apply for authorisation for the Temporary Admission Procedure so you will not have to pay (full) import duties.
 You may not alter the goods; they must remain in the same condition for export to a non-EU country.

-Import for processing goods
+Authorisation for import for processing goods

-Export for processing goods
+Authorisation for export for processing goods

 Storage of goods for export